Advice from Departments

 Who can students contact if they have additional questions?

-Joseph Reisert, Harriet S. Wiswell and George C. Wiswell Jr. Associate Professor of American Constitutional Law and Chair of Government
+Joseph Reisert, Harriet S. Wiswell and George C. Wiswell Jr. Professor of American Constitutional Law and Chair of Government

 What would you tell a first-year student about History?